Atri: Seer of Rig Veda

 While the fifth mandala is attributed to Atri and his associates, sage Atri is mentioned or credited with numerous other verses of the Rigveda in other Mandalas, such as 10.137.4.

 Ramayana

-In the Ramayana, Rama, Sita and Lakshmana visit Atri and Anasuya in their hermitage.
-Atri's hut is described to be in Chitrakuta, near a lake with divine music and songs, the water loaded with flowers, green water leaves, with many "cranes, fisherbirds, floating tortoises, swans, frogs and pink geese".
+In the Ramayana, Rama, Sita, and Lakshmana visit the hermitage of Atri and Anasuya during their fourteen-year exile in the forest.
+Atri's hut is described to be in Chitrakuta, near a lake with divine music and songs, the water loaded with flowers, green water leaves, and with many "cranes, fisherbirds, floating tortoises, swans, frogs and pink geese."
+During the visit, Anusuya tells Sita to ask for a boon.
+However, Sita does not wish for anything, so Anusuya gives her a "precious robe" made of "heavenly fabric, rich and rare" as well as some pure and heavenly ornaments.

 Puranas

 A number of sages named Atri are mentioned in the various medieval era Puranas.
 The legends therein about Atri are diverse and inconsistent.
 It is unclear if these refer to the same person, or to different Rishis who had the same name.

 Cultural influence

 The Vaikhanasas sub-tradition within Vaishnavism found in South India near Tirupati, credit their theology to four Rishis (sages), namely Atri, Marichi, Bhrigu and Kashyapa.
 One of the ancient texts of this tradition is Atri Samhita, which survives in highly inconsistent fragments of manuscripts.
 The text are rules of conduct aimed at Brahmins of the Vaikhanasas tradition.
 The surviving parts of the Atri Samhita suggest that the text discussed, among other things, yoga, and ethics of living, with precepts such as:

 The Vaikhanasas continue to be a significant community in South India, and they adhere to their Vedic heritage.